Mayank-53/bfhl-api/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide will help you deploy your BFHL API to various hosting platforms.
+This guide will help you deploy my BFHL API to various hosting platforms.
+I've tested these deployment methods and they work reliably.

 ## 📋 Prerequisites